by Richard William Nelson | Dec 11, 2011

 Continue Reading

-In the journal Science September 9 edition, a collection of reports generated a storm of controversy on the evolution status of Australopithecus sediba.
+In the journal Science, the September 9 edition, a collection of reports generated a storm of controversy on the evolutionary status of Australopithecus sediba.
 Nicknamed Karabo, meaning “answers,” the fossils have emerged as the latest human ancestor candidate.

 While last week’s topic focused on Karabo’s transitional links, this week examines the dating of these two remarkable fossilized skeletons recovered from the Malapa site in South Africa.